Specialist support to close your company and either move on cleanly or begin again on stronger footing

 Chis back on his feet

-Chris did everything he could, changed the business model, cut costs, negotiated with his landlord and suppliers, took holiday payments and took out loans, all to survive.
+Chris did everything he could to keep things going.
+He adapted the business model, cut costs wherever possible, negotiated with his landlord and suppliers, took payment holidays, and relied on loans — all in an effort to survive.

 If your company is solvent and has in excess of £25,000 in assets, then is it highly likely that closing the company using an MVL will work out to be more cost-effective and tax-efficient than simply making an application to strike off the business.